Making the Business Case for an Employee Engagement Program

-Employee Disengagement has Financial Implications
+Employee Disengagement Has Financial Implications

 Employee engagement has grown in awareness and importance over the past decade, beyond human resources and into the offices of executives and organizational leaders.
 Why?
-Because extensive research by Gallup found that, on average, 17.2 percent of an organization’s workforce is actively disengaged.
+Extensive research by Gallup found that, on average, 17.2 percent of an organization’s workforce is actively disengaged.
 Gallup describes an actively disengaged worker as someone who is “unhappy and unproductive at work and liable to spread negativity to coworkers.”
 In other words, they are people who don’t like their job and aren’t afraid to let others know about it.

 Gallup also found that an actively disengaged employee costs their organization $3,400 for every $10,000 of salary, or 34 percent.
 That means an actively disengaged employee who makes $60,000 a year costs their company $20,400 a year!
 Couple that with Gartner research, which found a 13% increase in the number of high-potential, disengaged employees desiring to leave their current companies and you'll see why engagement, or lack thereof, can impact a companies financial health.

 According to Gallup's Employee Engagement and Performance Study (2020), developing highly engaged teams results in fewer negative outcomes, more positive outcomes and greater business success: